MATERIAL BAR

 Alcova 2025 can be easily reached with a 25 minute metropolitan railway ride from the city centre via the S2 and S4 lines, with trains passing every 15 minutes.
 Transfer to other Metro lines at Cadorna (M1, M2), Porta Venezia (M2), Porta Garibaldi (M2, 5), Repubblica (M3), and Dateo (M4).

-The installation MATERIAL BAR is being presented as part of the Alcova platform.
-With over 90,000 visitors annually, Alcova has, over seven years of operation, established itself as one of the key forward-looking locations of Milan's Fuorisalone.
-It conceptually focuses on showcasing groundbreaking works in the design of living environments, products, systems, materials, and technological innovations.
+The MATERIAL BAR pavilion is presented as part of the Alcova platform.
+With more than 90,000 visitors a year, Alcova has established itself over the past seven years as one of the key forward-looking locations of Milan's Fuorisalone.
+Its concept focuses on the presentation of groundbreaking works in the design of living environments, products, systems, materials and technological innovations.

-For the third consecutive year, Alcova is also present outside the center of Milan, in the city of Varedo, highlighting the significance of the Milan Design Fair for the entire region.
-The Slovenian pavilion will be exhibited at the historic Villa Bagatti Valsecchi, a historic country villa designed and built between the 18th and 19th centuries.
-In this exceptionally rich architectural setting, contemporary design ideas intertwine with historical details and protected cultural heritage.
+For the third consecutive year, Alcova will also be present outside the centre of Milan, in the town of Varedo, underlining the importance of the Milan Design Week for the entire region.
+The Slovenian pavilion will be set up in Villa Bagatti Valsecchi, a historic country villa designed and built between the 18th and 19th centuries.
+In this exceptionally rich architectural setting, contemporary design ideas intertwine with historic details and protected cultural heritage.

 Production